IgnatMaldive/IgnatMaldive/README.md

 Hello! 👋 My name is Ignacio

-I am an experienced Fullstack Developer with a focus on UX/UI & AI.
+I am a Software Engineer with a focus on UX/UI & AI.

 Proven track record of blending entrepreneurial spirit with technical expertise to deliver innovative solutions that drive business growth and enhance user experiences.